 Feed the soil instead of feeding the plant: that’s the key to organic gardening.
 For starters, you’ve got to be more aware of your soil and get to know it better.
 Kits sold in horticulture stores help test the potential of hydrogen, the famed “pH” levels.
 It might turn out to be acidic, basic or neutral.
 The soil will also present differing characteristics.
 Being “poor” means it doesn’t contain many nutrients.
 “Rich” soil is very fertile and contains many living organisms.
 “Clay” soil is heavy and hard to work with, but helps plants cope with drought.

 An organic gardener will try to maintain an equilibrium in the soil without adding chemical fertilizer or pesticides.
-Working clay soil before freezing weather sets in transfers the burden of breaking up clumps to frost and nature.
+Working clay soil before freezing weather transfers the burden of breaking up clumps to frost and nature.

 Weeding manually can be sped up by throwing out used cooking water when preparing potatoes, pasta, rice or simply heating water up to a boil.
 Intensive spading tends to drain the soil of its nutrients by burying organic matter to where it can’t be converted to nutrients.
 Much better is to simply break the soil up with a light tool such as a broadfork.